araffin/robotics-rl-srl/README.md

 ### Hyperparameter Search

-This repository also allows hyperparameter search, using hyperband and hyperopt for the implemented RL algorithms
+This repository also allows hyperparameter search, using [hyperband](https://arxiv.org/abs/1603.06560) or [hyperopt](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf) for the implemented RL algorithms

 for example, here is the command for a hyperband search on PPO2, ground truth on the mobile robot environment:
 ```bash